ajholzbach/dotfiles/tests/README.md

 ## What It Does

-1. Builds an Ubuntu 22.04 Docker image with:
-   - curl, git, and sudo installed
+1) Builds an Ubuntu 22.04 image with curl, git, sudo, and chezmoi preinstalled under a non-root user (`testuser`).
-   - chezmoi pre-installed in user's PATH
-   - Non-root user (testuser) for realistic testing

-2. Runs the installation test:
+2) Runs `tests/container-test.sh` inside the container, which:
-   - Mounts your dotfiles repository into the container at `/dotfiles` (read-only)
-   - Copies the repository to `~/.local/share/chezmoi` (chezmoi's source directory)
+   - Copies the repo to `~/.local/share/chezmoi`
-   - Runs `chezmoi apply` to install all dotfiles and execute scripts
+   - Runs `chezmoi apply`, then re-runs to check idempotency and a clean `chezmoi diff`
-   - Filters output to show only important installation messages

-3. Verifies key components installed successfully:
-   - **Starship**: Cross-shell prompt (with version info)
-   - **Antidote**: Zsh plugin manager
-   - **MesloLGS NF fonts**: All 4 font variants (Regular, Bold, Italic, Bold Italic)

-4. Reports results:
-   - Shows which components passed/failed with ✓/✗
-   - Displays summary (e.g., "3 passed, 0 failed")
-   - Exits with code 0 if all passed, code 1 if any failed
+   - Asserts key artifacts:
+     - Starship installed
+     - Antidote installed
+     - `.zshrc` present
+     - `~/.config/starship.toml` present
+     - MesloLGS NF fonts (>=4 variants) in Linux/macOS font paths
+3) Summarizes pass/fail counts and exits non-zero on any failure.

 ## Expected Output